Sponsored by Shopify

 - Can easily work with large distributors to coordinate large pick ups and deliveries

 Once your home food business grows, and becomes a large food product operation, you’ll need the help of a co-manufacturer.
 The other alternative is to invest all your money into creating your own manufacturing facility but keep in mind that it takes A LOT of time and effort to maintain a manufacturing facility.
-I believe, for a start-up home food business, starting with a co-packer is your best bet.
 Here’s a great list of food product co-packers.

 Once you’ve decided on who will be making your product for you you’ll need to consider what type of packaging you’ll want your food product to be in.
 I would suggest doing your research on the following before committing to a specific package design: